marijnh/Eloquent-JavaScript/11_async.md

 {{index "Promise.all function"}}

-When working with collections of promises running at the same time, `Promise.all` can be useful.
-It waits for all of the promises in the array it is given to resolve, and then resolves to an array of the values that these promises produced (in the same order as the original array).
+When working with collections of promises running at the same time, the `Promise.all` function can be useful.
+It returns a promise that waits for all of the promises in the array to resolve, and then resolves to an array of the values that these promises produced (in the same order as the original array).
 If any promise is rejected, the result of `Promise.all` is itself rejected.

 ```{includeCode: true}
 requestType("ping", () => "pong");